 Overall Goal: Prioritize in-person instruction for as many students as possible in a safe and healthy learning environment.

-Masking: Universal masking is not required for students or staff.
-The use of face coverings is a recommended mitigation effort per CDC, Wisconsin DHS and DPI, and Vernon County Public Health Department.
+Face Coverings: The use of face coverings is a recommended mitigation effort per CDC, Wisconsin DHS and DPI, and Vernon County Public Health Department when the community levels are considered “High” per CDC metrics.
 Masking may be required for periods of time throughout the school year depending on rates of local and in-district transmission:

 *If experiencing a fever, isolation continues until fever free for 24 hours.

 Individuals who are identified as in-school close contacts will be notified of the exposure.

 Close contacts should monitor closely for symptoms.
 If symptoms develop, testing will be recommended.
 Testing is also highly recommended for asymptomatic individuals around days 3-4 and 6-7 following an exposure.
 (See below for definition of in-school close contact)